- If you can't connect to EA servers, it's possible that the service is having some issues.

 Alternatively, you can contact EA on social media or support forums and let them know about the issue you’re having.

-There you go, these are some solutions that can help you fix There was a problem connecting to EA servers on your Windows 10 PC.
+There you go, these are some solutions that can help you fix There was a problem connecting to EA servers on your Windows 10 or Windows 11 PC.

 EA Account is the former Origin account that was launched in 2011.
 It is the same account that can be used when you login into the Origin client as well as other websites and games that require EA account.